Financial-Times/origami/README.md

 ### JavaScript

+o-typography uses JavaScript to [progressively load fonts](#progressive-loading-web-fonts) to prevent a flash of invisible content (FOIC) if the web-fonts are taking a long time to load.

 Unless you're using the Build Service no JS will run automatically.
 You must either construct an o-typography object or fire the `o.DOMContentLoaded` event, which oTypography listens for.

 **Constructing o-typography**